The foundations of AI governance

 How does AI model governance work?

-Below are some of the core principles that typically guide AI model governance and how they function in different industries.
+Below are some core principles that guide AI model governance and how they function in different industries.

 1. Data governance

-AI models rely on vast amounts of data to perform their functionality, and trusted data governance helps maintain its quality, security, and privacy throughout the AI lifecycle.
+AI models rely on vast amounts of data to perform their functionality, and trusted data governance helps maintain data quality, security, and privacy throughout the AI lifecycle.

 2. Regulations

-As all AI model performance must comply with legal frameworks such as GDPR, HIPAA, and industry-specific AI regulations, governance guarantees that AI follows these rules to protect users and organizations.
+AI model performance must comply with legal frameworks such as the Global Data Protection Regulation (GDPR), the Health Insurance Portability and Accountability Act (HIPAA), and industry-specific AI regulations.
+Governance guarantees that AI follows these rules to protect users and organizations.

-Accountability gaps form in companies when there is no clear ownership or responsibility for the operation of their AI models.
+Accountability gaps can form in companies with a lack of clear ownership or responsibility for the operation of their AI models.
+Organizations should assign cross-functional teams to develop, deploy, and maintain their AI usage.

 4. Lifecycle management

-AI models go through various stages of development, training, deployment, and eventually retirement during their lifecycles.
-Within this timeframe, conducting proper governance makes certain that these models are regularly updated and assessed to ensure they remain effective.
+AI models go through various stages during their lifecycles, including development, training, deployment, and eventually retirement.
+Proper governance ensures these models are regularly updated and assessed.

 5. Bias

-AI must be fair and unbiased, which is why organizations are obliged to actively identify and correct biases in data intelligence and algorithms.
+AI must be fair and unbiased.
+Organizations are obliged to actively identify and correct biases in data intelligence and algorithms.

 6. Managing risk